diva-exchange/diva-dockerized/README.md

 Now please visit http://127.19.72.200:3920 (the explorer).
 Refresh it from time to time to see whether your local chain syncronizes with the diva testnet.
 Sooner or later (like 10 minutes) it should be the same as here https://testnet.diva.exchange.

 #### Warning: Joining the Very First Time
-If you are joining the network for the _very first time_, it will take a longer while (20 - 30 minutes) until you have a stable I2P network available.
+If you are joining the network for the _very first time_, it will take a longer while (maybe even up to 20 minutes) until you have a stable I2P network available.
 Please be patient.
 Check the logs of divachain, `docker logs n1.chain.join.testnet.diva.i2p`, to see whether it synchronizes.
 If it does not synchronize properly restart it (see Troubleshooting below).

 #### Troubleshooting
 1. Explore the local docker environment, using `docker ps -a`.